LearnersGuild/interview-challenge-apprenticeship-b/README.md

 Users can:
 - [ ] __20:__ Search for an ice cream flavor.
 For example, entering "praline" in the search form, should return the ice cream flavor "Pralines and Cream".
 Note: search is case insensitive.

-## Uninstall after the interview
+# Uninstall after the interview

+_Please complete the following steps to close the interview and remove the interview challenge from your computer._

+1. Make a commit in the local git repository: `$ git add -Av` and then `$ git commit -m "Completed interview challenge"`
-1. Clear the database: `npm run db:drop`
+2. Remove the interview database: `$ npm run db:drop`
-2. Stop any running express servers
+3. Stop any running express servers
-3. Remove Postico entry for the database (if applicable)
+4. Remove Postico entry for the database (if applicable).
+Press `cmd+N` to open the favorites window and then select `edit > options > delete` to remove the entry.
-4. Remove command line entry/ies for the database (delete from `~/.zsh_history` or `~/.bash_history`)
+5. Remove command line entry/ies for the database (if applicable) (delete from `~/.zsh_history` or `~/.bash_history`)
-5. cd out of the usb drive from the terminal
 6. Close the IDE / text editor window(s) with the challenge files
+7. Use `$ cd ~/` to cd out of the usb drive in any open terminal windows.
-7. Eject the USB drive
+8. Eject the USB drive by right-clicking on the drive in Finder
+9. Stop the recording